MeneDev/menedev.github.io/_posts/2018-12-20- amazon-echo-as-bluetooth-speaker.md

 ---
 layout: post
-title: Use Amazon Echo as Bluetooth Speaker / Audio sink in Ubuntu/Kubuntu 18.10
+title: Amazon Echo as Bluetooth Speaker / Audio sink in Ubuntu/Kubuntu 18.10
 ---

 I have tried several times to use my Amazon Echo as a Speaker for my Home Office Setup.
 After all it's why I got it in the first place.
 However by default it would only connect as audio source which means I now get to hear Alexa's voice through my Laptop's speakers.
 Googling only gave me a few frustrated users and bug-reports.
 Here's what works for me: